tiago-cos/goodreads-metadata-scraper/README.md

 - This library is intended for personal or small-scale use, as frequent requests to Goodreads may be rate-limited.

 **Note:** When running tests, it is highly recommended to run them with the `--test-threads=1` flag to avoid rate-limiting issues with Goodreads.

-## License

-This project is licensed under the GNU General Public License (GPL).
-See the [LICENSE](./LICENSE) file for more details.

----

-This library provides an accessible alternative for retrieving Goodreads book metadata, enabling developers to integrate Goodreads data without an official API.
-Feel free to contribute by submitting issues or pull requests!